 Col Eileen M. Collins proved that AFROTC can take you anywhere.
 Even space.
 A graduate of the program at Syracuse University, Col Collins had a successful career as a pilot in the Air Force before being selected by NASA to command STS-63 Discovery in 1995, becoming the first female space shuttle pilot.
 Col Collins would end up taking part in three more shuttle missions before hanging up her astronaut suit after her final flight in 2005.

-On January 28, 1986, the world watched in horror when the Space Shuttle Challenger blew up shortly after takeoff.
-On board was mission specialist Col Ellison Onizuka, a former Air Force Test Pilot and graduate of the AFROTC program at the University of Colorado at Boulder.
-Col Onizuka became the first Asian American to reach space when he flew on the Space Shuttle Discovery a year before.
-While his life ended far too early, his legacy and impact lives on.
+Col Ellison Onizuka, a former Air Force Test Pilot and graduate of AFROTC at the University of Colorado, became the first Asian American to reach space when he flew on the Space Shuttle Discovery.
+A year later, on January 28, 1986, Col Onizuka was the mission specialist on the doomed Space Shuttle Challenger.
+While his life ended far too early, his legacy and impact live on.

 Eugene Francis Kranz, an AFROTC graduate from Parks College of Saint Louis University is proof that you don’t have to leave the ground to make space history.
 His NASA career includes being a flight director on 33 missions during Projects Gemini, Apollo, and Skylab, which earned him the Presidential Medal of Freedom.
 Eugene Kranz is best known for directing the Mission Control Team during the first lunar landing and saving the crew of the Apollo 13 after its oxygen system failed.